n1k4xryougaaa/n1k4xryougaaa/README.md

 # 👋 Hello!
 I'm Ryougaa Hideki

+**Welcome to my GitHub profile!
+I'm a developer who is interested in Python.**

 ### 🧠 About Me:
 - 🔭 I’m currently working on Python automation and obfuscation projects.
 - 🌱 Currently learning: Cybersecurity & Ethical Hacking